cohstats/coh2stats/packages/app/README.md

 ### Setup

-Inside the Coh2 Game Stats app, go to settings and enable the streamer mode.
+Inside the Coh2 Game Stats app, go to settings and enable the streamer mode (after enabling the streamer mode you need to **restart the app**).
 Here you can also choose your preferred layout.
 When enabled the settings window will show you a url under the streamer mode port.
 Copy this url...

 ![grafik](https://user-images.githubusercontent.com/25324640/151676284-64c55322-a6b3-42d3-b375-69d438607021.png)

-Inside OBS add a new source and choose browser.
+Inside OBS add a new source and choose browser (supported in lastest OBS - update if you don't see browser).
 Paste the url inside the url field.
 Set the width and height according to your coh2 game resolution.
 In most cases 1920x1080.

 ![grafik](https://user-images.githubusercontent.com/25324640/151676229-e6934cfa-6bf1-445d-abe0-b4a8c2f0193c.png)